shriday966/minimalistic-browser/README.md

 Use the popup to manage your blocked sites.

-Enjoy a distraction-free browsing experience!
+Enjoy a distraction-free browsing experience.

-📷 Screenshots

-(Add some screenshots here for better visualization)

 🤝 Contributing